brucemack/kc1fsz-rc1/docs/users.md

 ## Console Interface

 The console interface is accessed via the serial USB connection or via the LoRa link (in development).
+The console is accessed using a serial terminal program that supports VT100 emulation. minicom (Linux, MacOS) and Putty (Windows) have been used successfully.
+Other would work I'm sure.

 The console operates in three modes, each described below.

 ### Log Mode